kenavolic/pipet/README.md

   * Compile-time pipeline building from a set of user-defined filters
   * Compile-time or runtime pipeline execution
   * Creation of reversible pipelines (if all filters in the pipeline are reversible)
+  * Creation of branches (handling of multiple input filters)

 # Supported Platforms